rabbitmq/rabbitmq-website/site/api-guide.md

 Environments such as Google App Engine (GAE) can <a href="https://developers.google.com/appengine/docs/java/#Java_The_sandbox">restrict direct thread instantiation</a>.
-To use RabbitMQ Java client in such environments, it's necessary to configure a custom <code>ThreadFactory</code> that uses an appropriate method to instantiate threads, e.g. GAE's <code>ThreadManager</code>.
+To use RabbitMQ Java client in such environments, it's necessary to configure a custom `ThreadFactory` that uses an appropriate method to instantiate threads, e.g. GAE's `ThreadManager`.

 Below is an example for Google App Engine.